cheulyop/cheulyop.github.io/_posts/2018-03-30-rcs-user-regressions.md

 ---
 layout: post
-title:  "Sharing of Online Accounts Among Couples"
+title:  "Looking into Couples' Account Sharing with Python"
-date: 2018-03-29 00:00:00 -0500
+date: 2018-03-30 00:00:00 -0500
+updated: 2018-04-01 00:00:00 -0500
 categories: [project]
 ---

-I've been working with survey responses collected from Amazon Mechanical Turk for past few months to study the behavior of sharing online accounts among couples.
-Here are some codes I wrote in the process.
+I've been working with [survey](http://cmu.ca1.qualtrics.com/jfe/form/SV_beZL6a2GYEOjgwt) responses collected from Amazon Mechanical Turk for past few months to study how couples share online accounts.
+My main focus was to look into what variables—including age, gender, relationship status, income, and education—are related to the higher ratio of sharing, which was calculated as the number of shared accounts divided by the number of total accounts owned.
+In this process, I broke variables down across their medians, then conducted hypothesis tests and regression, both linear and logistic.
+As the result, I found some interesting relationships between sharing and different variables, independently and combined.
+Below are Python codes I wrote to work with data, mostly numerical in this case.

 ## Data Preparation